Knoc-Off/Sourcerer/README.md

 - ## Planned Features
 	- Better list functionality as well as a search function
-	- Hntegrate sudo/ elevated permissions
+	- Integrate sudo/ elevated permissions
 	- Have a remote executable, as well as a configurable source folder
 	- Improved error handling